-Teaching Tolerance has had the opportunity to be present in the aftermath of several biasrelated school crises.
+Learning for Justice has been present in the aftermath of several bias-related school crises.
 Certainly discussions dealt with aspects of the nine steps outlined in the crisis section of this guide.
 But the real power, the real hope, arrived in leadership and sensitivity training that involved students, staff and community members at these schools.